35+ Best fiction books of all time with buy online links

 Buy Last Day by Domenica Ruta

-19. The Institute by Stephen King
+19. The Institute fiction book by Stephen King

 The Institute is a mystery science fiction-horror novel by American novelist Stephen King, published by Scribner on 10 September 2019.
 Tim Jamieson leaves Florida and moves to Dupray, a small little town in South Carolina.
 A decorated retired policeman, Jamieson takes up a job working for the local Sheriff.
 In suburban Minneapolis, parents of twelve-year-old Luke Ellis are secretly killed by intruders and kidnapped.
 He wakes up at The Institute, a hospital deep in the woods of Maine, in a room similar to his own.